Engineering

 If you want to run OpenClaw on your own infrastructure, the first question you need to answer is: what kind of server do you actually need?
 The answer depends entirely on what you're doing with it.
 A lightweight text agent checking a Telegram channel needs something very different from a browser-automating research agent juggling five communication channels and running Python scripts.

 This guide breaks down the exact specifications you need, organized by use case.
 We cover the absolute minimums, the recommended configurations, the best VPS providers for self-hosting OpenClaw, and when it starts making more sense to skip the server entirely and use managed hosting instead.
+If you're still deciding between self-hosting and managed infrastructure, use these specs as a comparison baseline - they map directly to what each ClawTrust tier includes.

 OpenClaw Minimum Server Requirements 2026